1. Explain what is Scala?

 Null represents the absence of value.
 It depicts the absence of type information for complex types inherited from AnyRef.

 None is the value of an Option with no value in it.

 Nothing is the lowest type in the entire type system.
 All values under AnyVal and AnyRef fall under this.
 A method that throws an exception uses Nothing like a return type.

 32. What Is A ‘scala Map’?

 Answer: Scala map is a collection of key or value pairs.
 Based on its key any value can be retrieved.
 Values are not unique but keys are unique in the Map.

 33. Mention The Difference Between An Object And A Class?

-A class is a definition for a description.
+Answer: A class is a definition of a description.
 It defines a type in terms of methods and composition of other types.
 A class is a blueprint of the object.
 While, an object is a singleton, an instance of a class which is unique.
-An anonymous class is created for every object in the code, it inherits from whatever classes you declared object to implement.
-(Apache Tomcat Training Videos)
+An anonymous class is created for every object in the code, it inherits from whatever classes you declared an object to implement.

 34. What Is Monad In Scala?